-Elizabeth (Liza) Goitein codirects the Brennan Center for Justice’s Liberty & National Security Program and is a Senior Practitioner Fellow at the University of Chicago’s Center for Effective Government.
+Elizabeth (Liza) Goitein is senior director of the Brennan Center for Justice’s Liberty & National Security Program.

 Goitein is a nationally-recognized expert on presidential emergency powers, government surveillance, and government secrecy.
 Her writing has been featured in major newspapers and magazines including the New York Times, Washington Post, Wall Street Journal, USA Today, Los Angeles Times, The Atlantic Magazine, and The New Republic, and she has appeared frequently on MSNBC, CNN, and NPR.
 She has testified on several occasions before the Senate and House Judiciary Committees.